meteorhacks/flow-components/README.md

 ## Why?

-When we were building the kadira.io at first, we've no idea how to architect a Meteor app.
-After working with almost 1.5 years, we releazied we are doing it wrong.
+When we were building the [kadira.io](https://kaidra.io) at first, we've no idea how to architect a Meteor app.
+After working with almost 1.5 years, we released we are doing it wrong.

 So, we think a lot and played with a lot of UI frameworks and concepts.
-That included react and flux.
-After a lot of iterations and experiments, Flow Components is our component framework which is a part of the Flow Architecture.
+That includes [React](http://facebook.github.io/react/) and [Flux](https://facebook.github.io/flux/).
+After a lot of iterations and experiments, Flow Components is our component framework which is a part of the Flow Architecture for Meteor.

 ## Getting Started